OMG! Salman Khan Charged A Whopping Amount Of Rs 4 Crores For Just One Episode!

-Bollywood actor and Bigg Boss 11 host, Salman Khan is in news these days.
-Salman will be back hosting Dus Ka Dum after nine long years!
-The actor is in big demand be it Bollywood or television industry.
+Salman Khan is in big demand, be it Bollywood or the television industry.
+The actor will be back to hosting Dus Ka Dum after nine long years.
+Recently, the actor had also shot for Dus Ka Dum Promo.

-Recently, the actor also shot for Dus Ka Dum Promo.
 According to the latest reports, Salman had demanded a huge amount for a show!
 Read on to know more...

 Salman Khan On Comedy High School

 Apparently, Salman will be seen as a special guest on Ram Kapoor's show, Comedy High School.
-The show will be aired from coming Saturday (February 17) on a new channel, Discovey Jeet.
+The show will be aired from coming Saturday (February 17) on a new channel, Discovey JEET.

 Salman Khan Charged A Whopping Amount Of Rs 4 Cr